fabric8-launcher/launcher-creator-backend/README.md

 ## Stages

- - **Apply** Stage - This is where the Generators, executed by the Capabilities, can make changes to the user's project.
- This generally entails copying (template) files from the Generators to the user's project, generating files or changing already existing files.
+ - **Apply** Stage - This is where the Generators, executed by the Capabilities, can make changes to the user's project and add their own Resources to the final list of OpenShift/K8s Resources that will be created in the user's OpenShift environment.
+In this stage a _Generator_ can copy (template) files from the Generators to the user's project, generate files or change already existing files.
 This is done _only once_ when the user _applies_ the Capability to their project.
- - **Generate** Stage - This is where the Generators, executed by the Capabilities, can add their own Resources to the final list of OpenShift/K8s Resources that will be created in the user's OpenShift environment.
-The _generation_ of this Resource List will done _each time_ when the user's project needs to be installed in an OpenShift instance.
 - **Deploy** Stage - This is where the result from a previous **Generate** Stage is taken and installed in an OpenShift instance.
 Generators and Capabilities don't do anything in this stage (although this might be revisted in the future).

 ## Folder structure

+ - **lib**
    - **generators** - All _Generator_ modules are found in this folder.
    - **capabilities** - All _Capability_ modules are found in this folder.
    - **core** -
      This folder contains core modules that provide support for the capabilites and the generators.
      - **deploy** - Module that can execute Capabilites, manages the `deployment.json` descriptor file, can generate a project's Resource file and can deploy it to OpenShift.
      - **info** - Module that deals with input validation mostly.
      - **resources** - Module that deals with OpenShift/K8s Resource lists.
      - **utils** - Miscelleaneous utility functions.

 ## Generators